emporous/universalreference.io/docs/Quick Start/intro.md

 A set of attributes can be associated to a given pattern of content and multiple declarations can be present within the `DataSetConfiguration`.

-To demonstrate how a `DataSetConfiguration` can be used to transform the attributes of a collection, let's consider attributes that can be applied to the contents of the workspace contained in the `uor-workspace` directory.
+To demonstrate how a `DataSetConfiguration` can be used to transform the attributes of a collection, let's consider attributes that can be applied to the contents of the workspace contained in the `emporous-workspace` directory.

 In total, there are three files.
 Let's add a separate attribute to each file.